 \paragraph{Model Size \versus Context Size}

-The previous two experiments investigated the impact of training dataset size and model size, which revealed a complex, ``scaling law''-like, relationship between the two factors and the overall training budget in FLOPS.
-In this experiment, we investigate the impact of the length of the context window.
-Since the context window length has a large impact on the overall FLOPS footprint (attention scales quadratically with the input sequence length), we also vary the size of our models to explore whether there is a sweet spot in terms of training compute budget allocation (details in \cref{app:experimental-details:sweeps}). \cref{fig:model-vs-context} shows that the optimal trade-off strongly depends on the data modality.
-The top performing models for text have a context window less than or equal to $2048$ bytes, indicating that short term dependencies are more important than long ones in this case.
+The previous two experiments investigated the impact of training dataset- and model size, revealing a complex, ``scaling law''-like, relationship between the two and the overall FLOPS training budget.
+We now investigate the impact of the context window length.
+Since the context window length has a large impact on the overall FLOPS footprint (attention scales quadratically with input sequence length), we also vary the model size to explore whether there is a sweet spot in terms of training compute budget allocation (details in \cref{app:experimental-details:sweeps}). \cref{fig:model-vs-context} shows that the optimal trade-off strongly depends on the data modality.
+The best models for text have a context window $\leq 2048$ bytes, indicating that short term dependencies are more important than long ones in this case.
 For images, the best compromise overall is to choose a larger context window of $8192$, which means decreasing the model size.
 For audio data, the trade-off is even more complex.
 Overall these results highlight the difficulty of tuning architectures to achieve best performance across many modalities.

 \paragraph{Sliding Window}